INTERNATIONAL HYPNOSIS SCHOOL

 Free for any woman who needs it.

-If you've started keeping track of how much he ate before you sat down.
+If you’ve started keeping track of how much he ate before you sat down.
 If the grocery budget never quite covers what it used to, no matter how carefully you shop.
-If you've caught yourself hiding a protein bar in your bag, or eating standing up at the counter before anyone else gets home — you already know, somewhere underneath the part of you that keeps explaining it away, that something here isn't right.
+If you’ve found yourself hiding a protein bar in your bag, or eating standing up at the counter before anyone else gets home — you already know, somewhere beneath the part of you that keeps explaining it away, that something here is not right.

-I wrote this book because I lived this, and because by the time I finally understood what was actually happening to me, I was thinking the problem was my cooking, my budgeting, my patience, my body.
-It wasn't.
+I wrote this book because I lived this.
+And because by the time I finally understood what was actually happening to me, I had convinced myself the problem was my cooking, my budgeting, my patience, my body.
+It wasn’t.
 It was never about the food.

 This is the book I wish someone had handed me.